Theatre shows for children in Paris

 In Paris, many theatres put on special children’s shows.
 Ranging from classic plays to more modern productions, these shows with absorbing storylines are also suitable for very young children: a great way to keep them entertained.
 Classic plays are performed in many Paris theatres, and many of them are family-friendly.

-The Théâtre du Châtelet stages original plays on various themes, and also hosts choral singing workshops for the little ones.
+The Théâtre du Châtelet (closed until september 2019) stages original plays on various themes, and also hosts choral singing workshops for the little ones.

 Puppet shows are a perennial favourite among children, and Paris has a good selection of places to enjoy one.
 The Théâtre de Guignol des Champs-Elysées is a Paris institution.
 But the smaller Théâtre de Marionnettes in Parc Montsouris is an equally pleasant puppet theatre where families can spend an enjoyable moment.
 Faithful to the popular tradition of the Lyon Guignol, the Thêatre-Guignol in the Parc de Choisy offers puppet shows in French, English, German and Spanish.